Eli: "Uh, what are we so happy about?"

 Rush: "No. All of that would have happened by now.
 The shield is protecting us."

 Chloe: "But you said we were out of power."

 Rush: "I was absolutely certain of that, and I have never been more pleased to be wrong in all my life."

 - SGU 1.5 "Light"

 They were less than three days away from the heart of the universe.
-Every data fragment on the subject in Destiny's database pointed to this spot as the origin of whatever structure existed before time, at least time as we know it, began.
+Every data fragment on the subject in Destiny's database pointed to this spot as the origin of whatever structure existed before time as we currently know it began.

 Only three days away from the answers they'd waited so long for, had sacrificed so much for, and here they were hanging in space like a misplaced Christmas ornament.

 "Are you telling me we're stuck here?"
 Young asked, his eyes scanning the bridge to assess the mood of his crew.

 "Not 'stuck' exactly" Park replied helpfully, "I mean we could move if we wanted to, it's just that it isn't a good idea."